sysintelligent/bdc-bridge/packaging/homebrew/README.md

 ### Testing Locally

-Test the formula before submitting to Homebrew:
+Test the formula before pushing to the tap:

 ```bash
 # Install from the local formula